rejoiceh/MultiModalExperimentation/README.md

     - No hallucinations at all and describes the webpage just like a human would describe the page, able to read all the smaller text and very organized
     - Sometimes omits some text, but no longer an issue when add “Do not miss any text” to the prompt
-    - Recognizes interactivity!—VERY GOOD FOR multi-image use cases / dynamic websites where users can click on links/dropdown menus!
+    - Recognizes interactivity—VERY GOOD FOR multi-image use cases / dynamic websites where users can click on links/dropdown menus

 2) LLaVA-Mistral (Huggingface) — <https://huggingface.co/llava-hf/llava-v1.6-mistral-7b-hf>
-    - Actually able to read/identify the smaller text!!!
+    - Actually able to read/identify the smaller text
 3) LLaVA-v1.6 (Ollama) — <https://ollama.com/library/llava>
     - Detailed description, but riddled with hallucinations—further prompt engineering improved results but only to a certain point.
 Root cause might be possibly be due to resolution curse (can’t recognize smaller text + can only read giant headers and images)
     - LLaVA-v1.6 in general supports multi-image inputs, which would be useful for few-shot prompting